TheRoboticsClub/colab-gsoc2018-HanqingXie/Navigation3dOmpl/README.md

 * self.camera.getImage().data: returns the image captured by the active camera of the drone (frontal or ventral).
 * self.cmdvel.setVX(velx): set linear speed of the drone.
 * self.cmdvel.setVY(vely): set linear speed of the drone.
+* self.cmdvel.setVZ(vely): set linear speed of the drone.
+* self.cmdvel.setVYaw(vely): set angular speed of the drone.
 * self.cmdvel.sendVelocities(): send set velocities to the drone.
 * self.cmdvel.sendCMDVel(self,vx,vy,vz,ax,ay,az): sends linear and angular speed commands to the drone.
 * self.extra.toggleCam(): changes the drone's active camera (frontal or the one below).